-- Council is responsible for endorsing the pricing for fees and charges as set out in the annual Budget in accordance with this Policy. - Directors are responsible for ensuring Service Managers undertake an annual review of all fees and charges in accordance with this Policy, and that the Policy is used as a part of the Budget development process. - Service Managers are responsible for annually reviewing fees and charges, with respect to Section 11 Review process; identifying any new fees and charges that should be applied; and updating the fees and charges schedule for inclusion in the proposed Budget document prior to its presentation to Council for public exhibition in accordance with section 223 of the Local Government Act 1989. - Officers are responsible administering the fees and charges as set out in the schedule in the annual Budget. - Providing accurate current information to Service Managers as it relates to matters that influence the setting of fees for services, for example costing information, benchmarking of other providers and community needs.
+- Council is responsible for endorsing the pricing for fees and charges as set out in the annual Budget in accordance with this Policy. - Directors are responsible for ensuring Service Managers undertake an annual review of all fees and charges in accordance with this Policy, and that the Policy is used as a part of the Budget development process. - Service Managers are responsible for annually reviewing fees and charges, with respect to Section 14 Review process; identifying any new fees and charges that should be applied; and updating the fees and charges schedule for inclusion in the proposed Budget. - Officers are responsible administering the fees and charges as set out in the schedule in the annual Budget. - Providing accurate current information to Service Managers as it relates to matters that influence the setting of fees for services, for example costing information, benchmarking of other providers and community needs.